Skip to main content

 Frequently Asked Questions

 Cardfight!!
-Vanguard Dear Days 2 is a role playing game with kids theme.
+Vanguard Dear Days 2 is a role playing game with anime and kids themes.

 Cardfight!!
 Vanguard Dear Days 2 is available on Nintendo Switch, PC and Windows.